-Figure 5-1: Block diagram of typical One-Way Light Time processing for estimating the Offset between SCLT and SCET, in the UTC time-frame

-Unlike the protocols for satellites in low-earth orbit (LEO) via TDRSS relay, where round-trip delay measurements are often used to establish correlation between the spacecraft clock (SCLK) and earth received time (ERT) in the UTC timframe, the deep-space protocols typically employ one-way lite time (OWLT) together with precise spacecraft and ground-system calibration to determine the (SCLK, ERT) time-tag pairs.
-This approach requires accurate knowledge of the OWLT, which is typically determined via frequent ranging measurements together with the application of orbital dynamics to find the navigation solution.

-The SCLK times are generally rough, hence it is common practice for the stations to accumulate a number of (SCLK, ERT) pairs and perform statistical processing to reduce the total end-to-end error in the spacecraft clock offset calculation.
-These processed clock correction values form the Correlation Table, which is the basis for establishing the offset between the spacecraft clock time (SCLK) and spacecraft event time (SCET) in the UTC timeframe.

 NASA Time Correlation methods

 User Spacecraft Clock Correlation System

 [Point of contact for this section: Victor Sank]

 General

 There are several ways of setting or correlating a clock in space with an Earth based time standard.
 Use of Global Positioning System (GPS) for position and time is becoming very common.
 But we need to set clocks on near-Earth satellites that are outside the GPS constellation, do not have a GPS receiver, or are in deep space.
 This is commonly done by using either an RF signal that travels one way (spacecraft to Earth or Earth to spacecraft) or for more accurate correlations, a signal that travels two ways (Earth to satellite and back to Earth).
 These techniques can also be used between any two nodes, such as a space station and another satellite.